Recent Johns Hopkins Medicine Study Analyzes Mislabeled CBD Products

 This study is the latest to discuss the inaccuracy of cannabis products.
 The University of Kentucky also recently analyzed CBD oil products earlier this month, finding that out of 80 CBD oil products, only 43 contained percentages of CBD that were within 10% of the claimed content.
 The University of Colorado, Boulder, in partnership with Leafly, also found that cannabis labels were inaccurate.

 Johns Hopkins University has continually been involved in support cannabis study efforts over the past few years.
 In September 2019, Johns Hopkins University launched the Center for Psychedelic and Consciousness Research with the goal of expanding research on psychedelic substances in order to create new treatments for specific psychiatric and behavioral disorders.
 In October 2020, it partnered with Realm of Caring and Bloom Medicinals to work on cannabis therapy research.
-In October 2021, the university published study that showed evidence of cannabis successfully treating anxiety and depression.
-Earlier this year in February, it asked for volunteers to participate in paid cannabis and alcohol research initiative (which could net up to $2,660 for study completion for an individual).
+In October 2021, the university published a study that showed evidence of cannabis successfully treating anxiety and depression.
+Earlier this year in February, it asked for volunteers to participate in a paid cannabis and alcohol research initiative (which could net up to $2,660 for study completion for an individual).

 The post Recent Johns Hopkins Medicine Study Analyzes Mislabeled CBD Products appeared first on High Times.